AlexMontesCS/Velocity-Bridge/README.md

 Uses mDNS so you can use `hostname.local` instead of IP.

 ## Service Commands

+These work for all install methods (DNF, AUR, curl, or manual):

 ```bash
 systemctl --user status velocity   # check status